HeyJiqingCode/AzureAIContentSafetyContainer-DifyPlugin/PRIVACY.md

 #### 2.2 Configuration Data
 - **API Endpoint**: Complete Azure AI Content Safety API endpoint URL configured by users
 - **Authentication Information**: Optional custom header key-value pairs provided by users for API authentication

-#### 2.3 Test Data (Not Processed by Plugin)
-- The repository includes test datasets in the `dataset/` folder for development and validation purposes
-- **This test data is not processed, transmitted, or accessed by the Plugin during normal operation**
-- Test data exists only for security testing and quality assurance purposes

 ### 3. Data Processing